 Unique needs demand extraordinary dedication.
-One size never fits all in wills, trusts and business succession plans.
+One size never fits all when it comes to wills, trusts and business succession plans.
 For that reason, we tailor our legal services for each individual to ensure the effective control, maintenance and disposition of their assets during life and after death.

-A will may meet the needs of many individuals, but for clients whose needs are best met through trusts, our estate planning attorneys have extensive experience creating a variety of trusts, including:
+A will may meet the needs of many individuals, but for clients whose needs are best met through trusts, our lawyers have extensive experience in crafting a variety of solutions, including:

 - Revocable living trusts: Often used to avoid probate and plan for future mental incompetency and disability while an individual is alive.

 - Testamentary trusts: Created to provide for minor children.